balajeetm/balajeetm.github.io/_posts/2017-03-08-cracking-a-tnut.markdown

 Almost Never.<br>
 It is up to us to identify the problem, which is more often than not, in hiding.<br>

-### <u>What does isolating mean ?</u>
+### <u>What does culling mean ?</u>
-Isolating the epicarp is the process of isolating and understanding the problem statement we are trying to address, from the other verbal gibberish that shrouds it.<br>
+Culling the epicarp is the process of isolating and understanding the problem statement we are trying to address, from the other verbal gibberish that shrouds it.<br>
 Sometimes, just isolating the epicarp, can almost get you to the solution.<br>

 ### <u>An typical example</u>

 Still doesn't ring a bell?<br>
-Try this [example](/blog/2017/03/10/isolate-epicarp-example/) and get back.<br>
+Try this [example](/blog/2017/03/10/cull-epicarp-example/) and get back.<br>

 ### <u>Synopsis</u>